bibek12345/DIPC/CloudWorkshop_DIPC_300.md

 	```
 	where:
 		<REMOTE_AGENT> - Select the remote DIPC agent you just created
-		<SERVER_IP_ADDRESS> - IP Address of the compute instance (simulated OnPrem environment).
+		<COMPUTE_IP_ADDRESS> - IP Address of the compute instance (simulated OnPrem environment).
 This have been provided in your environment page; look for entry SERVER _IP_ADDRESS
 	```
 8. Click on "Test Connection" button and when the test is successful click "Save" button.
 ![](images/Common/Connections/imageCommC_02.png)